blckbx/lnd-hybrid-mode/README.md

 externalhosts=ln.example.com:9735
 ````

 Lightning explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) show and use IP addresses only.
-The node itself also only makes use of the resolved IP address (see `lncli getinfo`).
-Domains can be some fancy give-away for peering invitations on chat groups or printed on business cards ... who knows what it might be good for in the future.
+The node itself also only makes use of the resolved IP addresses (see `lncli getinfo`).
+Domains can be some fancy giveaway for peering invitations on chat groups or printed on business cards ... who knows what it might be good for in the future.

 ## **Wrap-Up:** ##
 ...